sifank/NexDome_Beaver/README.md

   - This can take up to 20 secs after turning on the shutter
 - Under the Slaving tab: you need to set the parameters for your dome:
   - (Reference the Slaving Tab below)
+- Set the Park and Home positions
+  - (Reference the Site Management Tab below)
 - Initialize the rotator and shutter
   - (Reference both the Rotator and Shutter tabs)
 - Do monitor the shutter battery field (see Main tab)